Planter Volume Calculator | Multiple Shapes • Soil & Plant Guide

 QUESTION 1: What is your planting goal?

-Indoor houseplant → Use INDOOR PLANT CONTAINER SIZE CHART
+Indoor houseplant → INDOOR PLANT CONTAINER SIZE CHART

-Self-watering system → Use LARGE VOLUME PLANTERS (20+ litres)
+Self-watering system → LARGE VOLUME PLANTERS (20+ litres)

 QUESTION 2: Do you know your plant’s root ball size?

-📐 Yes, I measured → Add 1-2 inches to diameter = planter size needed
+📐 Yes → Add 1-2 inches to the root ball diameter for your planter size.

-📐 No, I need help → Use PLANT TYPE SIZING (by plant species)
+📐 No → Use PLANT TYPE SIZING guide (by species).

-📐 Young/small plant → Use STARTER PLANTER SIZES (below)
+📐 It’s a small/young plant → Use STARTER PLANTER SIZES (below).

 📊 PLANTER VOLUME COMPARISON AT A GLANCE